wynessgp/sqa-risk-recreation/docs/requirement/features.md

 - Ability to track turns
 - Ability to shuffle the deck of cards
 - Ability to track the deck of cards held by each User
-- Ability to track current User-holding cards
 - Ability for Users to receive armies at the start of every turn
     - based on the number of territories occupied
     - based on the continent the User controlled
 - Ability to trade in cards for armies
 - Ability for Users to receive cards at the end of any turn in which the User has captured at least one territory
 - Ability to detect when a User has too many cards
-    - beginning of the turn, the User has 5 or 6 cards
-    - eliminate an opponent and collect cards causing the User to hold 6 or more cards.
 - Ability to detect when a User has won the game when:
     - The User defeated all other remaining Users
-    - The User captured all 42 territories in the world.
+    - The User captured all 42 territories in the world
-- Ability to move armies around the territories.
+- Ability to move armies around the territories
-- Ability to set up the game for each new round.
+- Ability to set up the game for each new round
-- Ability to detect when a User is lost.
+- Ability to detect when a User loses the game
 - Ability to detect when a user performed a successful attack
 - Ability to provide immediate feedback on attacks